 The acclaimed corporate advisor is the author of eight books.
 Her bestseller Anything But Ordinary won the Business Book of the Year Award.

-Anja studied economics in Germany and completed her MBA studies in the USA, where she subsequently lived and worked for several years.
-She served as a manager at Accenture, where she headed consulting projects in the field of human performance and change management.
-In 2002 she co-founded her own company in Heidelberg, Germany.
+Her academic background includes a Masters Degree in Economics along with an MBA.
+After completing her studies in the U.S. she joined Accenture, where she served as a manager and headed consulting projects in the field of human performance and change management for several years.
+In 2002, she founded her own company in Heidelberg, Germany.

 Follow Anja on LinkedIn.

 Rebelliousness and a healthy disregard for the status quo are widely accepted qualities of entrepreneurs and founders.
 But what about people on the inside of established organizations?
-There seems to be an unwritten rule not to rock the boat too much, shake things up, or challenge authority.
-The larger the organization, the more entrenched it is.
+There seems to be an unwritten rule to not rock the boat, shake things up, or challenge authority.
+The larger the organization is, the more entrenched this ideology seems to be.
 But here’s the thing: the concept of the “good soldier” is bankrupt!
 In a nonlinear world, only nonlinear ideas will create new wealth.
-Worshipful observation of corporate convention, fretting about what top management wants to hear, always coloring inside the lines that someone else created … stop it now!
-This behavior is not only long outdated, it also creates losers on both sides: you are going to rob yourself and your company of a future that is worth having!
+Worshipful observation of corporate convention, fretting about what top management wants to hear, always coloring inside the lines that someone else created … please stop this nonsense!
+This behavior is not only long outdated; it also creates losers on both sides: you are going to rob yourself and your company of a future that is worth having!

 Smart leaders are aware that they need rebels who challenge the organization to reinvent itself.
 They disregard retrogressive people and the ones who never left the past in the first place.
-They ignore the yes-buts and create a playground for Rebels at Work.
-They understand that in order to create the future, they need to challenge conventional wisdom, dismiss all dogma, and allow ideas that seem odd at first glance.
+They ignore the yes-buts.
+They throw the yes-men out.
+And they create a playground for Rebels at Work who challenge the organization to reinvent itself on a regular basis.
+They understand that in order to create the future, they need to challenge conventional wisdom, to dismiss all dogma, and to allow ideas that seem odd at first glance.
 They give rebels a seat at the table.

 People whose first question is “What’s in it for me?”
 Naysayers.
 Not-invented-here proponents.
 Organizational cultures that resemble emotional dead zones.
 Bureaucracies that choke passion, imagination, and initiative.
 Corporate bozos who excel at deflecting blame, defending turf, hoarding resources, and trading favors.
 Non-stop talkers.
 People who try to take credit for other people’s ideas.
 Worrywarts who will rush to tell you why something won’t work.